dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 ]
 ```

-Given the hint, at first, I thought this was about brute forcing `tin`’s account and then, somehow, “escalate” to `don`… But I wasn't certain that the hardcoded passwords were the same used in the online instance of the app, and the application has a “password reset” service, so I kept searching for bugs.
+Given the hint, at first, I thought this was about brute forcing `tin`'s account and then, somehow, "escalate" to `don`… But I wasn't certain that the hardcoded passwords were the same used in the online instance of the app, and the application has a "password reset" service, so I kept searching for bugs.

 `safeEqual()` functions caught my attention.
 Finding custom functions doing work that it's readily available in core (or popular) libraries is always a red flag.
 And, in fact, here it is our bug in its majestic splendour!